 I know a lot of people like to decorate and pick out a tree the weekend of Thanksgiving.

-Prepping for Holiday Parties:
+Prepping For Holiday Parties…

 When you’re expecting company or know you’re going to have a busy week, consider creating seasonal meals to put in the freezer to save you time.

 If you’re hosting a holiday party, begin planning your menus, guest list, decorations and floral arrangements now.

-Preparing Your Heart for the Holiday Season:
+Preparing Your Heart for the Holiday Season…

 For example, waking up around the same time each day, making your bed, reciting positive affirmations, and eating a healthy breakfast.

-Get Moving Every Day – Focus on being active every day by taking a walk outside, lifting light weights, practicing yoga, or going for a bike ride.
+Focus on being active every day by taking a walk outside, lifting light weights, practicing yoga, or going for a bike ride.

 For example, prepping for the following day, tidying your home before you go to bed, quiet time, keeping a gratitude journal, light reading and prioritizing good sleep hygiene.

-Donate Your Time, Talent and Resources
+Donate Your Time, Talent and Resources…

 There are so many ways to give back during the holiday season from serving folks in the soup line to offering random acts of kindness to strangers.

 If you have been blessed in any way this year, give what you can.
 I promise your heart will feel instantly lighter!

 There is no better way to kick off a season of adventure like being prepared!